grompe/BTWTweak/patcher/readme.txt

-Grom PE's Better Than Wolves Total Conversion tweak mod v0.3 (Compatible with Better Than Wolves V4.891)
+Grom PE's Better Than Wolves Total Conversion tweak mod v0.3a (Compatible with Better Than Wolves V4.8911)

 [****** Installation Instructions ******]

-1) Place BTWMod4-891_Tweak0-3_patch.jar together with BTWMod4-891.zip
+1) Place BTWMod4-8911_Tweak0-3a_patch.jar together with BTWMod4-8911.zip
-2) Run the jar file: "java -jar BTWMod4-891_Tweak0-3_patch.jar"
+2) Run the jar file: "java -jar BTWMod4-8911_Tweak0-3a_patch.jar"
-3) Proceed with usual BTW installation from newly created BTWMod4-891_Tweak0-3.zip into your minecraft.jar or minecraft_server.jar ...
+3) Proceed with usual BTW installation from newly created BTWMod4-8911_Tweak0-3a.zip into your minecraft.jar or minecraft_server.jar ...
 7) Profit!

 [********** Change Log ************]

+v0.3a

+- Updated to BTW v4.8911

 v0.3